List of Invicta FC events: Bonus awards

-Invicta FC 25: Kunitskaya vs. Pa'aluhi
+Invicta FC 25: Kunitskaya vs. Paʻaluhi

-Invicta FC 25: Kunitskaya vs. Pa'aluhi was a mixed martial arts event headlined by a fight between Yana Kunitskaya and Raquel Pa'aluhi for the vacated bantamweight championship.
+Invicta FC 25: Kunitskaya vs. Paʻaluhi was a mixed martial arts event headlined by a fight between Yana Kunitskaya and Raquel Paʻaluhi for the vacated bantamweight championship.
 The co-main event was originally scheduled to be Lívia Renata Souza facing Jodie Esquibel for the vacated strawweight championship but Esquibel pulled out due to injury.
 Esquibel was replaced by Janaisa Morandin and the fight was then changed to a non-title bout.
 Amberlynn Orr was set to face Kelly McGill-Velasco but Kelly accepted a fight with the UFC and was replaced by newcomer Sarah Kleczka.
 Yaya Rincón was set to face Stephanie Egger but Egger withdrew and was replaced by Courtney King.

 Results

 Bonus awards

 The following fighters were awarded monetary bonuses: